-- 24. At a meeting of the House of Representatives Committee on Foreign Affairs held on March 28, 2018, a government official confirmed that the above statement made at the CEDAW on February 2016 by Shinsuke SUGIYAMA is the official position of the Japanese government.
-The statement was translated into English, Korean and Chinese and uploaded onto the website of the Ministry of Foreign Affairs. - 25.
+- 23. At a meeting of the House of Representatives Committee on Foreign Affairs held on March 28, 2018, a government official confirmed that the above statement made at the CEDAW on February 2016 by Shinsuke SUGIYAMA is the official position of the Japanese government.
+The statement was translated into English, Korean and Chinese and uploaded onto the website of the Ministry of Foreign Affairs. - 24.
 Denying and obscuring these events causes tremendous suffering and agony to the survivors.
-The reason why for over 25 years any so-called "apology" by the State party has not been accepted by the survivors as a genuine apology is precisely because the State party has never made clear the specific nature of the acts for which it is offering an "apology."
+For over 25 years, survivors have refused to accept any so-called "apology" by the State party as a genuine apology.
+The reason for this is precisely because the State party has never made clear the specific nature of the acts for which it is offering an "apology."